ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_resourcepool_module.rst

                 </td>
                 <td>
                         <div>Resource allocation for CPU.</div>
-                        <div>if unset or empty, the CPU allocation of the resource pool will not be changed.</div>
-                        <div>Valide attributes are:</div>
+                        <div>Valid attributes are:</div>
+                        <div>- <code>reservation</code> (int): Amount of resource that is guaranteed available to a resource pool.
+Reserved resources are not wasted if they are not used.
+If the utilization is less than the reservation, the resources can be utilized by other running virtual machines.
+Units are MB fo memory, and MHz for CPU.</div>
                         <div>- <code>expandable_reservation</code> (bool): In a resource pool with an expandable reservation, the reservation can grow beyond the specified value, if the parent resource pool has unreserved resources.
 A non-expandable reservation is called a fixed reservation.</div>
-                        <div>If unset or empty, <em>expandable_reservation</em> will be set to true.</div>
                         <div>- <code>limit</code> (int): The utilization of a resource pool will not exceed this limit, even if there are available resources.
 This is typically used to ensure a consistent performance of resource pools independent of available resources.
 If set to -1, then there is no fixed limit on resource usage (only bounded by available resources and shares).
 Units are MB for memory, and MHz for CPU.</div>
-                        <div>If unset or empty, <em>limit</em> will be set to -1.</div>
-                        <div>- <code>reservation</code> (int): Amount of resource that is guaranteed available to a resource pool.
-Reserved resources are not wasted if they are not used.
-If the utilization is less than the reservation, the resources can be utilized by other running virtual machines.
-Units are MB fo memory, and MHz for CPU.</div>
-                        <div>If unset or empty, <em>reservation</em> will be set to 0.</div>
                         <div>- <code>shares</code> (dict): Shares are used in case of resource contention.</div>
                         <div>- Accepted keys:</div>
-                        <div>- level (string): This option defines the possible values for the allocation level.</div>
+                        <div>- level (string): The {@name Level} defines the possible values for the allocation level.</div>
                         <div>Accepted value for this field:</div>
                         <div>- <code>LOW</code></div>
                         <div>- <code>NORMAL</code></div>
                         <div>- <code>HIGH</code></div>
                         <div>- <code>CUSTOM</code></div>
-                        <div>- shares (integer): When <em>level</em> is set to CUSTOM, it is the number of shares allocated.
-Otherwise, this value is ignored.</div>
-                        <div>There is no unit for this value.
+                        <div>- shares (integer): When {@link #level} is set to CUSTOM, it is the number of shares allocated.
+Otherwise, this value is ignored.
+There is no unit for this value.
 It is a relative measure based on the settings for other resource pools.</div>
-                        <div></div>
-                        <div>This field is optional and it is only relevant when the value of <em>level</em> is CUSTOM.</div>
                 </td>
             </tr>
             <tr>